 An alternative approach is to evaluate the direction of flow in the portal vein and its tributaries using Colour Doppler.
 Since no vessels originate from the portal vein, flow within its tributaries should always be directed into (towards) the portal vein.
 Flow away from the portal vein is highly suggestive of the presence of an extra-hepatic shunt (rarely, it can also be seen with severe portal hypertension).
 With the dog (or cat) in left lateral recumbency and the transducer on the dorsal aspect of the right mid-to cranial abdomen, start by identifying the confluence of the cranial and caudal mesenteric veins ventromedial to the descending duodenum.
 This marks the start of the portal vein.
 A short distance cranially, the gastrosplenic vein should be visible in the distal portion of the field of view entering the main portal vein.
-The gastrosplenic vein should be smaller in diameter than the portal vein.
-Assess the direction of flow in the gastrosplenic vein using Colour Doppler.
+The gastrosplenic vein using Colour Doppler.
 Normal flow is directed towards the portal vein and from a right lateral approach, flow should be directed towards the transducer.
 Following the portal vein further cranially, the gastroduodenual vein should be visible in the near field draining into the portal vein.
 Colour flow Doppler should confirm that flow is away from the transducer (i.e. towards the portal vein) in this vessel.
-Further cranially, the main portal vein can be seen entering the portal hepatis.
+Further cranially, the main portal vein can be seen entering the portal vein).